jsfehler/renpy-encyclopaedia/docs/user_guide/06-actions/12-filtering.rst

 =========

 Entries can be filtered by subject.
-This options is enabled on the default screen.
+This option is enabled on the default screen.